 Intel has been studying the effects of SEUs on its devices for many process generations and has built up extensive experience in both the reduction of soft-error rates through SEU-optimized physical layout and process technology, and in soft-error mitigation techniques.
 Intel introduced the industry's first automatic cyclical redundancy check (CRC) and removed the extra logic and complexity requirements common to other error checking solutions.
 Intel® device families are all tested for SEU behavior and performance using facilities such as Los Alamos Weapons Neutron Research (WNR) using standard test procedures defined by JEDEC's JESD-89 spec.

 SEU testing of Intel® FPGAs at Los Alamos Neutron Science Center (LANSCE) has revealed the following results:

-- There's a Mean Time Between Functional Interrupt (MTBFI) of hundreds of years, even for very large, high-density FPGAs
+- There is a Mean Time Between Functional Interrupt (MTBFI) of hundreds of years, even for very large, high-density FPGAs.

 Intel® Stratix® series, Arria® GX series, and Cyclone® series of FPGA families feature built-in dedicated hard circuitry to continually and automatically check CRC at no extra cost.
 For products manufactured on 28 nm process technology and subsequent process nodes, Intel has implemented CRAM upset bit correction (scrubbing) in addition to enhanced EDCRC detection.
 You can easily set up the CRC checker through the Intel® Quartus® Prime design software.